vlatan/postmark-reports/README.md

 ## Prerequisites

-Assuming you have Postmark as `mailto` in your `_dmarc` DNS record you'll of course need an API token in order to interact with ther API.
+Assuming you have Postmark as `mailto` in your `_dmarc` DNS record you'll of course need an API token in order to interact with their API.
+Also don't forget to designate the number of workers, meaning the number of concurrent requests to the API.
+You can do that by exporting `TOKEN` and `WORKERS` environment variables or designate them in an `.env` file.

 ## Usage